pyvec/cz.pycon.org-2019/README.md

 To start development with static files being processed run `gulp`.
 It will also start dev server for you.

-Open [http://localhost:3000]() and you should see development version of website with automatic compiling and reloading.
+Open [http://localhost:3838]() and you should see development version of website with automatic compiling and reloading.

+You can also set your hosts to map 127.0.0.1 to `pycon.test` and it will work on [http://pycon.test:3838]().

 Everything in `/static/css` and `/static/img` is replaced with processed content of `/static_src/css` and `/static_src/img` respectively.